 The Hospital Administrative Staff project is designed to provide an opportunity for Drexel students to observe firsthand how health care is delivered in a West African hospital with constrained resources and limited technology, and to provide the hospital with students whose education and skill sets will allow them to identify and implement high value health and technology projects collaboratively with the hospital staff.
-Students will be working at Sulayman Junkung General Hospital while they are in The Gambia.
+Students will be working at Sulayman Junkung General Hospital.
 Sulayman Junkung General Hospital (SJGH) is a 150 bed facility located in the town of Bwiam, in The Gambia, West Africa.
 With an ever growing patient load, SJGH is struggling to both identify the various needs and opportunities to improve patient health care and to find outside funding sources.
 SJGH is unique in The Gambia in being the only hospital largely powered by a solar energy system built with the help of Power Up Gambia, a Philadelphia based nonprofit.

 Drexel students can provide a valuable service to the hospital through their education and training.
 It is anticipated that the student will spend approximately 4 to 6 weeks of their co-op working with Power Up Gambia in Philadelphia prior to their departure to identify and outline their Gambian projects based on their personal skill set, and to procure the necessary materials and training for their projects.
 Once in The Gambia, it is anticipated that students will spend approximately 60% of their time working with the hospital administration on their projects.
 In addition, for students with medical interests, a portion of their time can be spent trekking to local health clinics with the SJGH mobile health teams, assisting the nurses and staff, weighing babies, helping mothers with health records and documents, and recording data.
 Engineering students may be able to assist with the placement of solar suitcases and other solar equipment in remote hospitals and clinics.
 Biomedical engineering students may assist with equipment inventory and repair at various hospitals and clinics in addition to SJGH.
 The remaining time will be devoted to documentation of projects and development of recommended future actions based on those projects.
 Students may also assist in medical record keeping and data processing, website development for the hospital, and researching funding and supply opportunities to supplement the limited hospital resources.

 Please note that this is not a medical position.
-The candidates for this Hospital Administrative Staff placement should bear in mind that much of their time will be spent in the small rural town of Bwiam, researching, gathering data, implementing projects, assisting medical staff, preparing reports, etc. Individuals who are comfortable leading a fairly quiet life for a few months are more suitable to this position.
+Students should bear in mind that much of their time will be spent in the small rural town of Bwiam, researching, gathering data, implementing projects, assisting medical staff, preparing reports, etc. Individuals who are comfortable leading a fairly quiet life for a few months are more suitable to this position.
 This is not to say your life will be dull, as travelling in The Gambia and making friends at the hospital and in the villages will be an amazing experience.
 You will have the opportunity to travel to the coast to enjoy the beaches, or travel up river to see more of the country.
 And in addition, you will have the satisfaction that the work you perform at the hospital will be vital in helping it to grow and better serve its patients, many of whom come from some of the poorest regions of West Africa.

 Job Description and Required Skills